How to Create Your First Dungeons & Dragons Character With D&D Beyond

 Quick Build is a great choice if you're jumping into a one-shot or an impromptu game or if you're building your first-ever character and want a streamlined character creation process.
 Using Quick Build means that you only have to make three choices: your species, your class, and your name.

-In this example, I've chosen to create a firbolg paladin by selecting each option from the drop-down lists in the builder.
-I couldn't decide on a name, so I let D&D Beyond randomly select one by leaving the character name blank:
+In this example, I've chosen to create an Aasimar Paladin by selecting each option from the drop-down lists in the builder.
+If you can't decide on a name, let D&D Beyond randomly select one by leaving the character name blank:

 Quick Build character example

 Behold!
-The mighty firbolg Gimdir, paladin of tutorials!
+The mighty Aasimar Paladin, Gallant, teacher of tutorials!
 As you can see, D&D Beyond has automatically set all of my ability scores, proficiencies, languages, and starting gear.
-In just a couple minutes, I've gone from character concept to character sheet and am ready to take Gimdir on an epic quest.
+In just a couple minutes, I've gone from character concept to character sheet and am ready to take Gallant on an epic quest.

 Creating a Character Using Randomize